Saturday, May 6, 2017

 The best thing you can do for yourself is to break this cycle – stop saying “I can’t,” start saying “I can,” and then put the “can” into action.
 Stop fearing something will probably won’t happen in your life.

 Thinking isn’t enough; you must apply!
 Building a strong belief system is which will determine the content of your thinking.
 Just thinking about success will not change your life; you must DO!
 If you can’t change all beliefs at once change a few at a time.
 Changing a few beliefs will add up.
-A positive belief system built over time, in small increments, tends to be create a change in your thinking that lasts for a long time.
+A positive belief system built over time, in small increments, tends to create a change in your thinking that lasts for a long time.

 3. Comparing yourself to others, and then harboring bitterness or resentment.
 Negative thinking people believe someone else’s good fortune takes away from their own.
 They believe they are not good enough to deserve fulfillment or success.
 This leads to bitterness and resentment.
-Don’t let bitterness, hurt or jealously get the best of you.
+Don’t let bitterness, hurt or jealousy get the best of you.
 Bitterness is the art of counting someone else’s blessings instead of your own – there’s nothing attractive or beneficial about believing this way.
 So stop comparing your journey with everyone else’s.

 Your life is your life.
 Living isn’t a competition.
 Just believe you are the best you can be.
 If you want to measure your improvement, compare yourself to who you were yesterday.
 Become more mindful.